Hybrid Quantum-Classical Generative Adversarial Networks with Transfer Learning: Binary Classification Results

 \subsection{Qualitative Evaluation}

 One key observation that we can conclude from visually analyzing the generated images is that when the discriminator includes a quantum block but the generator remains classical (as in Experiment~2, Figure~\ref{fig:exp2Gen}), the model appears to converge slower in the early epochs -- reflected by the highly abstract and less-defined outputs at epochs~1,~5, and~30.
 In contrast, placing the quantum block in the generator (Experiment~3, Figure~\ref{fig:exp3Gen}) seems to accelerate the initial learning process; even within the first few epochs, the model begins to form rudimentary bird outlines, suggesting that the quantum-enabled generator rapidly captures essential structural information compared to the other models.
 In the fully hybrid setup (Experiment~4, Figure~\ref{fig:exp4Gen}), the generator's quantum capacity competes with the quantum-enhanced discriminator, which again introduces some early-stage volatility but ultimately leads to more refined images.
-Overall, these observations reinforce that the location of the quantum block (generator vs.\ discriminator) significantly influences the speed and character of convergence during the initial phases of training.
+This qualitative observation is grounded by the quantitative results in Table~\ref{tab:extended_metrics}, where the fully hybrid model achieves the strongest overall performance, with a 32.12\% reduction in FID, a 59.26\% reduction in KID, and a 37.84\% increase in IS relative to the classical baseline.
+Overall, these observations reinforce that the location of the quantum block (generator vs.\ discriminator) may influence the speed and character of convergence during the initial phases of training.